hashicorp/terraform-provider-azurerm/website/docs/r/devspace_controller.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the Azure DevSpace Controller.
+* `name` - (Required) Specifies the name of the DevSpace Controller.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group under which the Azure DevSpace Controller resource has to be created.
+* `resource_group_name` - (Required) The name of the resource group under which the DevSpace Controller resource has to be created.
 Changing this forces a new resource to be created.

-* `location` - (Required) Specifies the supported Azure location where the Azure DevSpace Controller should exist.
+* `location` - (Required) Specifies the supported location where the DevSpace Controller should exist.
 Changing this forces a new resource to be created.

 * `sku` - (Required) A `sku` block as documented below.
 Changing this forces a new resource to be created.

-* `host_suffix` - (Required) The host suffix for the Azure DevSpace Controller.
+* `host_suffix` - (Required) The host suffix for the DevSpace Controller.
 Changing this forces a new resource to be created.

 * `target_container_host_resource_id` - (Required) The resource id of Azure Kubernetes Service cluster.
 Changing this forces a new resource to be created.